* DATA STRUCTURE APTITUDE *

 definition language and data manipulation language.

-69. What do you mean by Correlated subquery?
+69. What do you mean by Correlated

 Subqueries, or nested queries, are used to bring